netidx/netidx-book/src/overview.md

 and also increase throughput.
 In netidx, the publisher itself is the primary, and as such it is responsible for replicating the names it publishes out to all the configured resolver servers.
-This makes the system very resiliant, as even if the entire resolver server cluster goes down, the data isn't lost if the publishers are still alive.
+This makes the system very resilient, as even if the entire resolver server cluster goes down, the data isn't lost if the publishers are still alive.
 They will keep trying to republish their data with linear backoff until they are killed.